List Your Property

 Plan a Wedding

 I am Dennis Duff.
-My wife and I live in the northern tip of the California wine country, just above Napa Valley.
-I am an entrepreneur, who sold my internet marketing company before making our major investments in Sayulita, which we now call Dreamer Circle Properties.
-My wife, Joan, is an artist and designer.
-We have two daughters and three granddaughters who are the delights of our lives.
+I live in the northern tip of the California wine country, just above Napa Valley, with my intimate partner, Ellen.
+I am an entrepreneur, who sold my internet marketing company before making investments in Sayulita.

 What is it about Sayulita that made you want to buy a vacation rental here?

-Twelve years ago our youngest daughter told us she wanted to have a destination wedding and heard that Sayulita was a special place.
-So, we headed south to Sayulita for Thanksgiving in 2004 to determine if this would be a good place for her wedding.
-We instantly fell in love with this very special town and booked her wedding for March 2005 and immediately started looking for property.
+Seventeen years ago my daughter told me she wanted to have a destination wedding and heard that Sayulita was a special place.
+So, my ex-wife, Joan, my daughter, her fiance and I headed south to Sayulita for Thanksgiving in 2004 to determine if this would be a good place for her wedding.
+We instantly fell in love with this very special town and booked her wedding for March 2005.
+And I immediately started looking for property.

 How long after your first visit to Sayulita did you purchase your house/lot?

 Well, as crazy as this may seem, I came back to Sayulita two weeks after our Thanksgiving visit and bought our first property.
-We bought a villa at Villa Amor, where our daughter was to be married the following year.
-And then about a year later, we sold our villa in order to buy our own house and land so we could accommodate our growing family and create the privacy and comfort we desired.
+I bought a villa at Villa Amor, where my daughter was to be married the following year.
+And then about a year later, I sold the villa in order to buy Casa Paloma, so Joan and I could accommodate our growing family and create the privacy and comfort we desired.

 Did you build or remodel your home?
 If so, please tell us one of the classic "you won't believe this" stories.

-We bought an older house and did a major remodel of it.
-We asked our neighbors, LaRue and Caroline Schock, who had owned property in Sayulita for over 40 years, who they recommended as an architect and they suggested Miguel Valverde.
-I met Miguel, who spoke perfect English, and asked him for his qualifications.
+Casa Paloma was an older house and required a major remodel.
+I asked our neighbors, LaRue and Caroline Schock, who had owned property in Sayulita for over 40 years, who they recommended as an architect and they suggested Miguel Valverde.
+I met Miguel, who spoke excellent English, and asked him for his qualifications.
 He said he had done Cancun.
 I said, "Oh, you built some houses in Cancun before moving to Sayulita?"
 "No," he said, "Cancun - I designed much of Cancun, the hotels, the airport, the roads, restaurants, etc." He then told me he also designed and built a house for the president of Mexico.
 OK, he definitely is qualified to do our remodel.
-So Miguel did the design and ended up becoming my best friend in Mexico.
+So Miguel did the design and ended up becoming a great friend.
 On recommendation, I also hired Juan Chavez, who also became a dear friend and awesome foreman.
 He spoke no English and I spoke no Spanish, so it was quite a challenge as I was constantly looking up words in my pocket dictionary and making numerous hand gestures.
 The final results of the remodel were simply amazing!

 How long have you owned your home in Sayulita?